bcuixart/9-11_Game/README.md

 ## Lore
 On September 11th, 2001, two planes crashed against the Twin Towers in New York, bringing them down, in a terrorist attack by Al-Qaeda.

-There were also two other planes, but nobody gives a fuck about those.
+There were also another two planes, but nobody gives a fuck about those.

 When the US president, George Bush, was told about the attack, his response was: "Really?
 Aw, dang it.
 Well, I guess we'll just fucking build another pair of Twin Towers"